paulehoffman/dns-delegation/charter.md

 This is expected to become a standards-track RFC.

 - A specification for how to use the new delegation attribute signaling mechanism to perform aliasing for delegation.
 This is expected to become a standards-track RFC.

+- A specification for facilitating the use of encrypted transports for DNS.
+This is expected to become a standards-track RFC.